 Over 120 million steel and poly drums are manufactured each year in the United States.
 US Ecology receives, on average, about 75,000 drums per month and, at any point in time, will typically have a total inventory on-hand of around 30,000 drums.
 In 2019, US Ecology began a companywide program to inspect, refurbish, test, and recertify shipping containers in compliance with EPA and DOT regulations that allow for reuse of these containers within our organization or resold back to customers for reuse.
 Our careful and thorough inspection of these containers ensures the highest level of safety and compliance.
 Reuse of a qualifying non-bulk container can save as much as 50% over the cost to manufacture a new drum, resulting in a substantially lower environmental footprint, cost structure, and economic impact.
 US Ecology inspects thousands of drums each month to reduce procurement needs, and to lower the overall carbon footprint associated with hazardous waste disposal.

+US Ecology’s primary business involves the responsible and sustainable management of hazardous and non-hazardous waste streams generated by industry and the government.
 US Ecology operates five hazardous waste landfills and one low level radioactive waste landfill.
 The landfills owned and operated by the Company take limited organic wastes that contribute to methane generation and other greenhouse gas emissions.
-Any organic waste received is chemically (or thermally) treated to destroy organics prior to final disposal.
+Any organic waste received is chemically (or thermally) treated to destroy harmful organic contaminants prior to final disposal.
 Our treatment processes have low energy intensity and a very low greenhouse gas impact.

 Every year, millions of pounds of aerosol cans are discarded from households, retailers, aerosol can fillers and product manufacturers across a variety of industries.
 In 2020, US Ecology developed and installed a patent-pending aerosol recycling technology that is the most sustainable solution in the U.S. market, and the only solution to recycle or reuse 100% of the aerosol can and its components.
 Our unique technology turns discarded aerosol waste into alternative fuels and recyclable metal through the following steps: